Key precept: Humans are not action figures – the results of our actions reverberate through our world.

 - “Amnon…is dead: for by the appointment of Absalom this hath been determined from the day that he forced his sister Tamar.”
-(II Sam 13:32)
+(II Samuel 13:32)

 Notice that David also made atonement to Bathsheba, both in giving her another child, and as we saw earlier, giving her son the kingdom instead of his older and politically-connected brothers.
-Most sinners shift the blame, claiming exculpatory circumstances with claims like “It’s her fault, she made me do it, she shouldn’t have tempted me…” David accepted responsibility and, highly unusual for a man in a powerful position, restored a relationship with the woman he had wronged.
+Most sinners shift the blame, claiming exculpatory circumstances with claims like “It’s her fault, she made me do it, she shouldn’t have tempted me…” David accepted responsibility and, highly unusual for a man in a powerful position, made reparations to the woman he had wronged.

-But this was only possible because Bathsheba accepted his atonement.
+But this was only possible because Bathsheba accepted his atonement, a life for a life.
 God can unilaterally forgive sinners but even He can only offer restoration of relationship, which must be accepted.

-“And David comforted Bathsheba his wife, and went in unto her, and lay with her: and she bare a son, and he called his name Solomon: and the LORD loved [merged identities with] him.”
-(II Sam 12:7-24)
+“And David comforted Bathsheba his wife, and went in unto her, and lay with her: and she bare a son, and he called his name Solomon: and the LORD loved him.”
+(II Samuel 12:7-24)

-Like Jesus, Bathsheba (II Sam 11) the wife of Uriah the Hittite, was an innocent victim who suffered extreme abuse at the hands of a respected religious figure who betrayed her submission to his authority and used his power to deny justice.
+Like Jesus, Bathsheba was an innocent victim who suffered extreme abuse at the hands of a respected religious figure who betrayed her submission to his authority and used his power to deny justice.
 And then to be forced to live with the evil, i.e. lying, deceiving, man who destroyed your life?
 It would be insufferable.
-To really feel how this impacted Bathsheba, consider the accounts of the survivors of the genocide in Ruwanda, poignantly communicated in the book As We Forgive.
+To really feel how this impacted Bathsheba, consider the accounts of the survivors of the genocide in Rwanda, poignantly communicated in the book As We Forgive.

 And then, one night, David comes to Bathsheba, saying in whatever way he communicated it, “I’m sorry.
 Please forgive me.”
 She could look into his eyes and see his agony, his soul poured out onto death, his sincere remorse and desperate need for her forgiveness.
 I don’t think it was enough for David to hear from the prophet Nathan that God had forgiven him.
 I think we humans require experiencing forgiveness from one human to another, with our senses – to see the change in expression on the face of the forgiver, to hear the words “I forgive you”, to feel the hug, to smell the skin your face is pressed against, to taste the tears of reconciliation.